cbohnert67/Objective-Data-Scientist/README.md

 ## Year 1.
 Mathematical & Computational Foundations

-Choose one or more material from each topic and expect to work for at least one year in order to learn these concepts and tools well!
+Choose one or more material from each topic.
+Expect to work for at least one year in order to learn these concepts and tools well!

 ### Multivariable Calculus: